Unpaid Wages Lawyers

 Am I owed overtime?

 Am I owed overtime?
 How much should I get for working overtime?
 Can my employer force me to work overtime?
-These are just some of the questions that get asked all the time by workers who don’t understand what their rights are and are worried that they might not be getting everything that they are owed.
+These are just some of the questions that unpaid wages lawyers get asked all the time by workers who don’t understand what their rights are and are worried that they might not be getting everything that they are owed.
 Here is a quick guide to overtime in Washington State:

 Overtime pay is owed to non-exempt employees who work more than 40 hours in a work week.
 You can find a list of some exempt workers here.
-A
+A work week does not have to coincide with the calendar week, but must be a seven-day period.

 For most employees, there is no limit to the number of hours that can be required to work in a week.
 For certain professions (such as nurses) and for teen workers, there are limits to the number of hours that can be worked in a week.

-Should I get paid for mandatory
+Should I get paid for mandatory trainings?

 You should be paid for any time that your employer has deemed mandatory and that you are expected to engage in some type of work.
-This means that mandatory
+This means that mandatory trainings, regular work hours, overtime and even a lunch where you are unable to leave your area and are still expected to work, are all work hours that you should be paid for.

 What should I do if I think I’m not being paid everything I’m owed?

-There are a few simple things you can do to make sure you are being compensated correctly: keep records of your hours worked, ask for pay stubs if they are not provided to you and read carefully all employment records.
+There are a few simple things you can do to make sure you are being compensated correctly: Keep records of your hours worked, ask for pay stubs if they are not provided to you, and read carefully all employment records.
 Do your own calculations to find out what you are owed if you are paid by commission or another non-hourly method of compensation.

 You are also protected from retaliation should you ever need to file a claim against your employer.
-Your employer cannot take any negative action against in response to exercising your rights.
+Your employer cannot take any negative action against you in response to exercising your rights.
 Whether you are seeking payment you are owed or alerting someone that your company is engaged in an illegal or dangerous practice, you are protected from your employer retaliating against you.
 This includes protection from termination and may, depending on your case, include other pre-termination actions.